-Nicole Walker's "Skin of the Earth" (Z3, 27.2) has been named a Notable Essay in Best American Essays 2013, selected by Robert Atwan.
+Nicole Walker's "Skin of the Earth" (Z3, 27.2) was named a Notable Essay in Best American Essays 2013, selected by Cheryl Strayed.

 Gabriel Spera's manuscript The Rigid Body was selected by Natasha Tretheway as winner of the 2011 Richard Snyder Prize.
 His new collection, which includes "Opossum," "The Pantry Moths in the Pheromone Trap," and "An Explanation," first published in our Spring 2011 issue, was released Fall 2012.